alasca-association/tarook/docs/user/guide/rook/resizing-osds.rst

    (This is also an excellent example of OSD IDs not mapping 1:1 to volume indices.)

-2. Set the new target volume size.
-Update the ``config.toml`` of kubernetes cluster by setting ``k8s-service-layer.rook.osd_volume_size`` to the new desired size.
+#.
+Set the new target volume size.
+Update the config of the
+   kubernetes cluster by setting ``k8s-service-layer.rook.osd_volume_size`` to the new desired size.

-   Run the ``toml_helper.py`` and apply the changes by running ansible stage 3 (possibly with ``-t rook`` to only apply the rook changes).
+#.
+Run `apply-k8s-supplements.sh` (possibly with ``AFLAGS="-t rook --diff"`` to only apply rook changes).

-3. Evict all data from the victim OSD.
+#.
+Evict all data from the victim OSD.

    .. code:: console

       toolbox# ceph osd crush reweight $name 0

-4. Wait for the migration to finish.
+#.
+Wait for the migration to finish.

    You can run ``watch ceph osd df`` as well as ``watch ceph -s`` to observe the migration status; the former will show how the number of